google/picatrix/docs/Installation.md

 need to change the `/tmp/` to something like `C:\My Folder\Where I store`.
 Also when running on Windows, there is no `sudo` in front of the commands.

+You also need to install `docker-compose`, please follow the instructions [here](https://docs.docker.com/compose/install/) (the version that is often included in your source repo might be too old to properly setup the container).

 After that, just run:

 ```shell